StevenMcDonald97/MAFIA/README.md

 # MAFIA
 A text based single player mafia game written in oCaml
+To compile navigate to the directory with the file and run "make build"
+to play then run "make play"